sa6mwa/emrun/README.md

 - Runs raw byte payloads, inline scripts, or strings with `Run`, `RunIO`, and `Do`.
 - Works seamlessly with Go's `//go:embed`, enabling you to ship extra binaries or shell helpers in a single distributable.
+- Automatically falls back to a temporary on-disk executable (deleted on close) when security policies forbid running the anonymous file descriptor.

 ## Installation
 ```